 If your documentation and proposal have been approved for potential registration, as well as a suitable supervisor assigned, the next step is to present your proposal to a panel of staff within the department for approval.
 This will take place either before official registration or, if you are accepted for provisional registration, within 6 months of registering.

 Once proposals receive departmental approval, these are sent through to the faculty for submission to the DDB and final approval.

 The department's postgraduate committee may recommend registration on the understanding that this period of enrolment will be spent doing further work to the proposal, under supervision, to prepare the proposal for departmental, faculty and final Doctoral Degrees Board approval.
 If the revised proposal is not completed within six months of registration, or is not approved, there will be no continued registration into a second year of study.

 Presentation of your proposal will be required during this period of provisional registration.

 During this first period of registration, the annual registration fee is levied as per normal, as well as any other required UCT fees such as the annual fee for International students.
 See the UCT Fee handbook for details.

 It is preferred that applicants lodge a formal application with UCT before any personal dialogue is opened with potential supervisors.
-Applicants are advised to look at the staff profiles on our staff page for an idea of the research areas covered by staff in our department.
 The appointing of a supervisor will depend on whether there is relevant expertise in the department and whether staff have expressed interest in supervising the proposed topic.